HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 3. Conditions

-- This user story is developed on branch `condition-program`.
+- This user story is developed on branch `program-condition`.
 - This branch is merged to `master` branch after completion.

 > As a user I need description about who can apply to this program and aside